Deploy Key Connector

 In order to use Key Connector you must:

-If your Organization meets or can meet these requirements, including a team and infrastructure that can support management of a key server, contact us and we'll activate Key Connector.
+If your organization meets or can meet these requirements, including a team and infrastructure that can support management of a key server, contact us and we'll activate Key Connector.

-Select the Download License button.
+Scroll down and select the Download License button.

-When prompted, enter the Installation ID that was used to install your self-hosted server and select Submit.
-If you don't know your Installation ID off-hand, you can retrieve it from
+When prompted, enter the installation ID that was used to install your self-hosted server and select Submit.
+If you don't know your installation ID off-hand, you can retrieve it from

 ./bwdata/env/global.override.env